LuLi0077/AI/Isolation/README.md

 * prune away the subtree that doesn't contribute to MinMax eval

-### Tips:
+#### Tips:

 1. Apply MinMax with alpha-beta pruning: reduce search space from b^d to b^(d/2) that is 8^25 to 8^12.
 2. Rotate the board (0, 0), (4, 0), (4, 4) and (0, 4) have the same game tree: this is especially helpful in the beginning of the game when the braching factor is high.
 Player 1 has 25 possible moves, nut there are only 6 unique moves by using horizontal, vertical and diagonal symmetries.
 3. Above level 3 symmetry checking isn't worth it.
 4. As soon as there's a partition on the board, the player with longest path wins.
 5. Player 2 always win.
 As Player 1, start at the center square then reflect (180 degree rotation of opponent's moves) player 2.
 Player 2 can move to where player 1 can't reflect to avoid lossing, there are 8 such moves.
 6. It's better to be player 2.
-If player 1 doesn't take the center square, then player 2 should.
+If player 1 doesn't take the center square, then player 2 should.S
 7. Good book of openning moves -> equvilant moves and hash table to search efficiently -> limit time: minmax, iterative depening, alpha-beta pruning -> evaluation functions